thewitcher745/ST5-backtest/README.md

   due to the FVG condition not being satisfied) to the output report.
 This made it easier to track if the replacement process is actually worth it or not.

-#### ver b0.10.0
+#### ver b0.10

 - Now the algorithm will also try to form segments when a CHOCH_CLOSE event happens.
 Previously, the algorithm actually had look-ahead bias as it only formed positions on PBOS_CLOSE events, before the actual outcome was known.
 Now, the algorithm will form segments on CHOCH_CLOSE events as well.
 - The segments now have a formation_method property which tells us how the segment was formed.
 This is useful for debugging and validation purposes, and also used in the plotting of the segments.

+#### ver b0.11: The FIND_ORDER_BLOCKS update!

+- algorithm_utils now uses a robust logging module (based on the logging library) to log position formation-related information.
+The logged output includes tabbed (horizontal) and vertical spacing for super easy readability.
+The HO zigzag logs will later be migrated to use this module as well.
+- Finding the location where the LPL breaks now uses a better method of finding the breaking candle.
+Previously, the search was only performed on LO zigzag pivots, and the PDI of whichever one broke it first was returned as the breaking candle PDI.
+Now the algorithm actually looks for the candle that broke the LPL, in a small region ranging from the breaking pivot's previous pivot (Normally a higher order pivot) to the breaking pivot itself.
+  This region will be searched for a candle that breaks the breaking_value (According to the Algo.detect_first_broken_lpl() method) instead of a pivot that does.
+- Checking the reentry condition has been overhauled.
+Now it has a separate checking method (OrderBlock.has_entry_condition) and a separate check flag (OrderBlock.has_reentry_condition, True by default).
+The method uses simple pandas dataframe slices to look for reentries in a reentry_check_window (passed as an argument).
+If a candle has pierced the top (long OB) or bottom (short OB) of an order block in this reentry check window, the check will fail and the flag will be set to False. the reentry_check_window will be passed to the function through the
+  Segment.find_order_blocks method (Explained further in the changelog)
+- The Segment.find_order_blocks, which was a method which, within each segment, attempted to find valid order blocks, now uses the new reentry check method.
+Also, now if an OB doesn't have a valid exit candle, the search will continue and the next candle will be checked.
+- OrderBlock.check_box_entries which registered the reentries (naively and unnecessarily, will later be revised and formatted for cleaner code) and more importantly the order block's exit candle, has been reformatted to only look for the exit candle up to a certain upper bound, passed as an argument (upper_search_bound_pdi).
+Currently, the upper bound is passed in the Segment.find_order_blocks() method, and is set to the end of the segment.
+This means the search for the exit candle will only continue up to the last candle of the segment and no further.
+This can probably be optimized, but it does make sense since the order block can only enter before the segment ends, and the exit candle should be found by then.
+If an exit candle is not found in this region, the price_exit_index property of the order block will remain as None, failing most of the checks for that
+  OB.